wasmCloud/wasmcloud.com/docs/hosts/lattice-protocols/rpc.md

 All actors that are in hosts connected to a lattice will **queue** subscribe to incoming invocations on the following topic:

-`wasmbus.rpc.{namespace}.{actor public key}`
+`wasmbus.rpc.{lattice}.{actor public key}`

-For example, the `echo` sample in wasmCloud's official OCI registry would subscribe to the following topic if no alternative namespace prefix were supplied:
+For example, the `echo` sample in wasmCloud's official OCI registry would subscribe to the following topic in the `default` lattice:

 `wasmbus.rpc.default.MBCFOPM6JW2APJLXJD3Z5O4CN7CPYJ2B4FTKLJUR5YR5MITIU7HD3WD5`